Gab-Amboy/ECE2112_Spotify-EDA-Using-Python/README.md

 <ins>**General Description:**</ins> Based from the outputs of the last two bar plots, it was observed that tracks of `Taylor Swift` tops the plots of Most frequently appearing artist in playlists and in charts.
 Honorable mentions that are still within the top 10 in both of the plots are `The Weeknd`, `Bad bunny`, `Olivia Rodrigo`, `SZA` and `Ed Sheeran`.

 ## 📝 Conclusion
+In conclusion, this exploratory data analysis on Spotify's most streamed songs of 2023 provided valuable insights into the factors that may contribute to a song's popularity.
+By examining various musical attributes like danceability, and energy, alongside basic statistics and visualizations, it allowed for identifying the patterns and trends across top-performing tracks.
+The artist and release year distributions highlighted shifts in music preferences over time, showing that recent tracks often dominate streaming charts.
+Analyzing correlations among attributes also suggested possible relationships between musical elements and the number of streams.
+This analysis demonstrates how usefel an Exploratory Data Analysis actually is and how powerful it can be in looking for trends of raw data.

 ## 🌐 Resources